mmennelle/WordGenerator/README.md

   -r, --reversible      Generate reversed pairs only

   -ra, --random         Randomly select words and generate passwords.
-  NOTE: If you don't set a max length it will generate 109,785,000,000 combinations.
+  NOTE: If you don't set a max length  with random, it will generate 109,785,000,000 combinations.